maruchitatsuki/python-based-SMC-with-likelihood-tempering/_sources/How_to_use.md

 - A design assuming parallel computation
 - Scalability from small-scale to large-scale problems

-Users are expected to start from the example and extend the framework step by step according to their specific problem.
+Users are expected to start from the Example page and extend the framework step by step according to their specific problem.